 Situations & Solutions

 Since bats are so efficient at controlling bothersome insect, it is advantageous to leave them alone.
 That being said, there are instances where a bat is not welcome, such as inside your home.
-Read what to do if you encounter a bat
+What to do if you encounter a bat >

 White-nose syndrome (WNS) is a disease that’s affecting bats in enormous numbers.
-More than a million of these mammals have died in the Northeast and Canada, and some hibernacula (sites, like caves, where bats hibernate) have witnessed a 90- to 100-percent decimation in their population.
-Read more about WNS and what can be done
+More than a million of these mammals have died in the Northeast and Canada, and some hibernacula—sites where bats hibernate, like caves—have witnessed a 90-100% decimation in their population.
+More about WNS & what can be done >